ckan/ckan/doc/maintaining/configuration.rst

  who.timeout = 3600

-Default value: 3600
+Default value: None

 This defines how long (in seconds) until a user is logged out after a period of inactivity.
-If this isn't defined, the session doesn't expire.
-Default value is 3600 seconds (1 hour).
+If the setting isn't defined, the session doesn't expire.
+Not active by default.

 Database Settings